krishl/personal-website-v1/_posts/2017-01-16-revisiting_my_childhood.markdown

 ---

 Writing code is something I've experienced and enjoyed since the early years of my life.
 In elementary school, I only saw it as a hobby.
 It was very easy and fun that I thought anybody was able to do it.
 I started out by designing custom web pages or layouts on my most frequented websites using HTML and CSS.
-Creating web pages at the time was simply a creative outlet for me where I got to make pages on the computer appear the way I wanted them to appear.
-I also had mastered Photoshop techniques shortly after by fulfilling approximately 1,206 user requests during my years in Junior High on a forum that I used to frequent, just so that I would be able to add even more to my web pages.
+Creating web pages at the time was simply a creative outlet, where I got to make pages on the computer appear the way I wanted them to appear.
+I also had mastered Photoshop techniques shortly after by fulfilling approximately 1,500 user requests during my years in Junior High on a forum that I used to frequent, just so that I would be able to add even more to my web pages.

 Years later, I revisited this hobby while in college by taking elective courses in introductory C++ and Python.